Open-Cascade-SAS/OCCT/dox/upgrade/upgrade.md

 Method `StdPrs_ToolTriangulatedShape::Normal()` has been removed.
 Please use `BRepLib_ToolTriangulatedShape::ComputeNormals()` to fill in normal attributes in triangulation and fetch them directly using `Poly_Triangulation::Normal()`.

+@subsection upgrade_occt770_shapeproximity BRepExtrema_ShapeProximity

+A new way of using the `BRepExtrema_ShapeProximity` class was provided for computing a proximity value between two shapes.
+If at initialization of the `BRepExtrema_ShapeProximity` class the *theTolerance* parameter is not defined (Precision::Infinite() by default), the proximity value will be computed.